NSS Print Salon

 GENERAL CRITERIA [Rev. 6/21/06]

-• Not related to caves or caving.
-Images should be taken in or of caves, or have a strong connection to caves.
-Images obviously taken in sewers, studios, or outdoors with no caving connection may not be accepted.
-Exceptions can be made if humor is the intent of the image.
+• The image is not related to caves or caving.
+Images should be taken in or of caves, or have a strong connection to caves and caving.

-• Prompts unsafe caving practices, such as caving without a helmet in a wild cave.
+• The image promotes unsafe caving practices, such as caving without a helmet in a wild cave.

-• Depicts practices flagrantly violating cave conservation ethics, such as where the model and/or photographer are off trail, touching formations, or in any way risking the cave.
+• The image depicts practices flagrantly violating cave conservation ethics or in any way risking the cave.

-• Depicts practices flagrantly detrimental to landowner relations
+• The image depicts practices detrimental to landowner relations (private or public).

-• Pornographic images and images in bad taste.
+• Pornographic images and images in bad taste will not be accepted.